 Over the last several years, Robotic Process Automation (RPA) has drummed up excitement among IT and business alike.
 It promises a bright future of humans leveraging robots to automate repetitive and mundane tasks, freeing themselves up for more creative work.
-But, what RPA really is, it’s worth a reality check.
+But what RPA is really capable of is worth a reality check.

-Robotic Process Automation (RPA), a technology that uses software robots to automate repetitive tasks and manual processes to enhance the work of yours to execute repetitive and often mundane work.
+Robotic Process Automation (RPA) is a technology that uses software robots to automate repetitive tasks and manual processes to execute and enhance the performance of repetitive and often mundane work.

-It offers software robots, “bots” for short, that simulate the activity of users operating software manually.
-They virtually perform keypresses and mouse clicks.
+RPA can include software robots, “bots” for short, that simulate the activity of users operating software manually, by virtually performing keypresses and mouse clicks.
 They read text from web pages and/or desktop application windows.
 You can script their behavior, including some conditional branching, and treat that script as a reusable component (a web service, for example).
-It’s not new.
-We did this with mainframes two decades ago.
-We have been doing a basic version of it with recorded macros in applications like Word and Excel.
+PRA has been used in mainframes as early as two decades ago, and a basic version of it has been used in applications like Word and Excel.
 For specific kinds of activities - the more repetitive, the better - RPA works great.
 Do you have to run two applications side by side and manually re-enter information from one into the other?
 Get a bot to do that instead.

-• High volume, highly repetitive processes are easy targets for automation, as they take significant time that could be spent on work that requires more human thinking and empathy.
+- High volume, highly repetitive processes are easy targets for automation, as these processes take up significant time that could be better spent on work that requires more human thinking and empathy.
 Getting bogged down in these processes can ultimately throttle your organization’s ability to grow and scale.

-• High value processes are extremely important to your organization, such as “money” processes like sales quotes or those that create a better customer experience and reduce churn.
+- High value processes are extremely important to an organization.
+RPA processes create a better customer experience and reduce user churn.

-When automation opportunities are everywhere, how do you prioritize them?
+With automation opportunities everywhere, how do you prioritize them?

 RPA sounds attractive, but there are a number of caveats that cannot be ignored.